Damicristi/pgre/README.md

 <img alt="" border="3" src="https://www.paypalobjects.com/en_AU/i/scr/pixel.gif" width="30" height="15">
 </form>
 </center>

-<b>Forum:</b> You can join our discussion forum at [pgre.physicslog.com](http://pgre.physicslog.com).
-I want you to enjoy your stay there as much as possible.
-And I’m hoping that you help to maintain a welcome and pleasant atmosphere in there.

-<b>Suggestions:</b> If you have any suggestions to my note, you can directly send your words either through [gitter.im/physicslog/pGRE](https://gitter.im/physicslog/pGRE) or dphysicslog[at]gmail[dot]com.

 <b>Copyright license:</b> You are restricted by copyright to change the author name as yours during your
 modification in the [Notes for Physics GRE to Ace](https://github.com/Damicristi/pgre/blob/master/pgre-notes-damodar.pdf).
 But, you can add your name at \thanks{}, the step is shown below: